Policy last updated

 Reportable Conduct Scheme

-Principals must notify the Employee Conduct Branch as soon as possible after becoming aware of an allegation of reportable conduct against a current or former department or school council staff member, contractor or volunteer.
+Principals must notify the Conduct and Integrity Division as soon as possible after becoming aware of an allegation of reportable conduct against a current or former department or school council staff member, contractor or volunteer.
 This applies regardless of whether the alleged victim is or was a student at the school.

 There is an allegation of reportable conduct where a person has a reasonable belief that there has been: